Quick-Start Guide for Innovators

 You can edit your profile and research areas at any time in your Account Settings.

-Types of Opportunities on Halo
+Types of Partnering Requests on Halo

-New partnership opportunities are posted on the first of every month and typically remain open for two months.
-The types of opportunities include:
+New partnering requests are posted on the first of every month and typically remain open for two months.
+After the requests deadline, companies typically take 2–4 months to review and select applicants.

 How You’ll Receive Opportunities